 There is real danger of becoming lost and losing your life from hypothermia!
 Please do not wander away from the marked venue without checking out with the Leader.
 There is danger of frostbite!
 Do not let your extremities get cold!

 You will be expected to sign the GROUP ROSTER, INFORMED CONSENT, LIABILITY RELEASE AND SIGN-IN AGREEMENT and have a great time.
+Be sure to sign out!

 On Belay!
 Robert Speik, Leader